Recording Wildlife Crime

 - partnerships and joint-agency cooperation, for the development of national intervention strategies

-We strongly believe the Government can no longer ignore the fact that it’s currently failing in its duty to do all it can to protect wildlife.
-We are therefore lobbying the Home Office for a small administrative change that will literally save thousands of lives.
+We strongly believe the government can no longer ignore the fact that it’s currently failing in its duty to do all it can to protect wildlife.